Pucker Pass to Whitetail Reservoir

 Access Description

-From Boulder, MT, take Highway 69 towards Whitehall.
+From Boulder, Montana, take Highway 69 towards Whitehall.
 Turn right onto North Whitetail Road (399).
-The stage at the top in the sagebrush flats, and then take Route 399 (it's dirt) down to Hay Canyon Road and turn right.
-From there find the Ringing Rocks Trail and follow it generally in a southerly direction to this track.
+Stage at the top in the sagebrush flats, and then take Route 399 (it's dirt) down to Hay Canyon Road and turn right.
+From there, find the Ringing Rocks Trail and follow it generally in a southerly direction to this track.

 Popular Trails